Updated for grammatical errors March 28, 2020

 I ended up having a massive embolectomy.
 I was very lucky I had a great vascular surgeon.
 She saved my life.
 And she did not abandon me nor harm me like so many doctors before her.

-They really should not have ignored me all night as unimportant.
+They really should not have ignored me all night as unimportant before the CT-scan.
 But they did.

 Those first cramps I had were indeed blood clots.